rambodazimi/OS-simulation/README.md

 Exec behavior for single-process.
 The behavior of exec prog1 POLICY is the same as the behavior of run prog1, regardless of the policy value.
 Use this comparison as a sanity check.

+## Phase 3: Memory Management

+We are now ready to add demand paging to our shell.

+Handling page faults.
+When a program needs to execute the next line of code that resides in a page which is not yet in memory, a page fault is triggered.

+The final piece is adjusting the page replacement policy to Least Recently Used (LRU).